-Are you having trouble shipping samples or dangerous goods from your workplace?
+Are you having trouble shipping lab samples or dangerous goods from your workplace?

-Often, chemical samples need to be shipped for analysis to labs across the country and sometimes the world.
-However, these materials, when considered hazardous under International Air Transport Association (IATA) guidance, are often rejected by shipping companies, because they are considered dangerous goods shipments.
+Chemical samples must often be shipped for analysis to labs across the country and sometimes the world.
+However, when considered hazardous under International Air Transport Association (IATA) guidance, these materials are often rejected by shipping companies because they are considered dangerous goods shipments.

 For example, many paper mills in Maine must ship samples of their black liquor to laboratories in Canada or the Pacific Northwest for analysis.
-Black liquor, a by-product of the Kraft process that digests pulpwood, contains caustic, corrosive chemicals that must be properly identified according to IATA.
-This means these mills must employ personnel or a contractor to manage these shipments according to applicable regulations.
+According to IATA, black liquor, a by-product of the Kraft process that digests pulpwood, contains caustic, corrosive chemicals that must be properly identified.
+These mills must employ personnel or contractors to manage these shipments according to applicable regulations.

-Declaring your hazardous materials is imperative to ensure you and your company stay in compliance.
+Declaring your hazardous materials is imperative to ensure you and your company comply.
 For those who knowingly do not comply with these regulations, a fine upwards of $500,000 can be imposed on an individual.
-Meanwhile, a company may be dealt fines greater than $75,000 per violation, per day.
+Meanwhile, a company may be dealt fines greater than $75,000 per violation daily.

 At Maine Labpack, we offer full-service shipping options that help get your samples across the globe.
-Our trained dangerous goods shippers properly package, label, and prepare documentation for your sample shipments to get them to the lab without delay.
+Our trained dangerous goods shippers properly package, label, and prepare documentation for your sample shipments to get them to the lab immediately.